Choosing the right carpet fitter

 - The CFA and NICF collectively established the Flooring Industry Training Association (FITA)

-Membership of a body such as this is a good indication that a tradesman is competent and working up to certain standards, however, there are many experienced tradesmen who do not belong to these bodies - there is no obligation to be signed up, unlike membership of the Gas Safe Register, a legal requirement for tradesmen who work with gas in the home.
-There are many individual qualifications a tradesman can have, from NVQs to standards set by specific manufacturers, while many simply learn on the job or in apprenticeships.
-Use your own judgement to assess a tradesman’s experience, and see accreditation as a healthy recommendation or extra seal of approval.
+Membership of a body such as this is a good indication that a tradesperson is competent and working up to certain standards, however, there are many experienced tradespeople who do not belong to these bodies - there is no obligation to be signed up, unlike membership of the Gas Safe Register, a legal requirement for tradespeople who work with gas in the home.
+There are many individual qualifications a tradesperson can have, from NVQs to standards set by specific manufacturers, while many simply learn on the job or in apprenticeships.
+Use your own judgement to assess a tradesperson’s experience, and see accreditation as a healthy recommendation or extra seal of approval.
 Carpet fitter Brian Tilbury, who has more than 200 pieces of positive feedback on MyBuilder said:

 I sat various examinations and did qualifications when I started out, but I’ve been doing the job for 24 years and most of my skills come from that experience - on the whole, I’m self-taught.
 Look at the references and the feedback someone has as much as their qualifications.